Skip to main content

 [System.Environment]::SetEnvironmentVariable("Path", $newPath, [System.EnvironmentVariableTarget]::Machine)

-Use the scan command below:
+Use the scan command as follows:

 locker scan --source <path-to-source-code>